 Why is it recommended not to use the DMZ function of the Router?
 There are two reasons.
 The first one is simple, only one device in the LAN can be defined as the DMZ target.
-The DMZ is implemented as "Send all IP data targeted for the Router to the DMZ station, as long as there is no specific rule for a different target".
+The DMZ is implemented as "Send all IP data targeted for the Router to the DMZ station, unless there is a specific rule for a different target".
 When a second NetCom shall be installed on the LAN, the Virtual Servers have to be configured anyway.